Dakar Rally: Sam Sunderland becomes first British rider to win famous race

 Sam Sunderland became the first British competitor to win the Dakar Rally when he took victory in the motorbikes classification on Saturday.

-The 27-year-old came home 32 minutes ahead of nearest competitor Matthias Walkner of Austria after the final stage in Argentina.
+The 27-year-old, from Dorset, came home 32 minutes ahead of nearest competitor Matthias Walkner of Austria after the final stage in Argentina.

 The KTM rider, who is based in Dubai, took the lead after stage five of 12.